Celebrating LGBT+ histories in our countryside

 The diaries also detail her interests in landscaping, mining, railways, and canals.
 Her home of Shibden Hall, near Halifax, is now a museum.

-February is LGBT+ History Month and many venues in both town and countryside will be holding events to celebrate it.
+June is Pride month and many venues in both town and countryside will be holding events to celebrate.